Everything Good Will Come: Significance

-The generation Enitan represents was born in the late 1960s, so is younger by comparison with those in many other novels of similar genre, giving Atta's book a unique perspective.
+The generation Enitan represents was born in the late 1960s, so is younger by comparison with those in many other novels of a similar genre, giving Atta's book a unique perspective.
 The main difference lies in the different political atmosphere each generation faces.
 Rather than living through colonialism, those growing up in this timeframe face the aftermath of it.
 In terms of this generational representation, Atta states: "I consciously did not hold back as I wrote and ended up with this very personal chronicle of post-independent Nigeria."
 This brings up the issue of political instability as a repercussion of colonialism by showing Nigeria at a time of political flux.
 The argument against colonialism is discussed by the characters: "Uncle Alex blamed the British for the fighting ‘...Come here and divide our country like one of their bloody teacakes.’"
 Because of this blame on the British, this novel has more significance in its publication locations: the United States, England, and Nigeria, all of which have become united through colonization, which brought western culture into Nigeria.

-The idea of universalism is shown that by the fact that although the women of these countries may seem very different, they all face many of the same issues.
+The idea of universalism is shown by the fact that although the women of these countries may seem very different, they all face many of the same issues.
 At this time, England and the United States were seen as more progressive in gender ideals through women having the ability to maintain independence, but they still faced discrimination in the work place as Enitan did in her father's firm.
 All three countries are also faced with infidelity and race discrimination, issues that make this story relevant beyond Nigeria.
-To combat these issues Atta shows the negative effects and allows her main female protagonists to gain independence in the conclusion of the novel.
+To combat these issues, Atta shows the negative effects and allows her main female protagonists to gain independence in the conclusion of the novel.

 This positive outlook on a woman's ability to become self-sufficient and successful against family and political strains of this time contributed to this novel receiving the Wole Soyinka Prize for Literature in Africa.